Updated July 1, 2021.

 Long story short, the pictures were terrible (I was wearing a flattering black dress, but you couldn’t tell from the photos!) and we didn’t even get to choose our own complimentary photo.
 The photographer told us after the session that the hotel chooses our commemorative photo.
 It was not wonderful:

 More here: Legendary Hotels of the World

 If you’re at a loss for what to do on O’ahu (of all places!), the Royal Hawaiian offers activities like shell bracelet making, flower lei making, lauhala bracelet weaving, hula dancing lessons, and even Hawaiian quilting!

 Prefer more active activities?
 The Royal Hawaiian offers complimentary GoPro rental!
 Take it with you on hikes, chasing waterfalls, or under the sea to capture your amazing adventures!
 We did not take advantage of the GoPro because the rental time began at 9:00am, and we were always out before then!

 Want more about O’ahu and all the Hawaiian Islands?
-Check out my Pacific Islands Page!
+Check out my Hawaiian Islands Page!

 Love this post?
 Pin it for later!

 7 thoughts on “Everything You Need to Know About Staying at the Royal Hawaiian, Waikiki”